 Earth is a beautiful world of finite resources, a stately mother who bestows unto humanity no special guarantee of survival.
-Alone and subjected to nature’s laws, we humans are quite vulnerable, almost helpless, whether pitted against the elements and animal rivals in search of daily sustenance, or pitted against one another for control of it.
+Alone and subjected to nature’s laws, we humans are really quite vulnerable, almost helpless, whether pitted against the elements and any animal rivals in search of our daily sustenance, or pitted against one another for control of it all.

-When just two people combine together to take what a lone human owns, they will have it.
+When just two people combine together to take what a lone human owns, they will undoubtedly have it.
 Thus human history is marred by large collective wars for territory — for control of the scarce natural resources that sustain us.
 And so our individual rights have been partially or wholly subsumed by state systems, which compel contributions from their citizens — though ideally only to the extent necessary to ensure life — and a dignified life — to all its contributing members.

-But within any society, our selfish drives, both to exercise unearned influence over others, and to garner unearned favor from those already in possession of influence, are a constant, an extension of human nature itself.
-And these darker aspects of our human nature are compounded by our own DNA, evolution’s engine of diversification; which works so tirelessly that, even within the family unit, two perfectly lovely parents might have two wonderfully kind children and one perfect SOB of a child.
+But within any society, our selfish drives, both to exercise unearned influence over others and to garner unearned favor from those already in possession of influence, are a constant — an extension of human nature itself.
+And these darker, anti-social aspects of our human nature are compounded by our own DNA, evolution’s engine of diversification; which works so tirelessly that, even within the family unit, two perfectly lovely parents might have two wonderfully kind children and one perfect SOB of a child.

 Thus we have need of laws, of law enforcement, of courts of law, and of prisons.
-A benefit of this legal state monopoly upon force is the freedom it provides most citizens to be productive in specialized areas, leaving the police and military, i.e. the specialists, to provide for the protection of all.
+A benefit of this legal state monopoly upon force is the freedom it provides most citizens to be productive in specialized areas, leaving the police and military, i.e. the specialists, to provide for the protection of all of us.
 Most people in fact don’t want to live in a state of hyper-vigilance — in a tension-filled, every-man-for-himself world.
 And they prefer not to know everything about everyone around them, let alone to be known fully by all others: they want to relax and enjoy life more.

-Just look to third-world and underdeveloped countries, where law enforcement is non-existent or subject to private bribery, as examples of the alternative.
-Little or no industry forms, because progress hasn’t yet made it past one of the very first, critical stages of a modern civilization: the broad demand for a universally accepted, impartial law.
+Just look to third-world and otherwise underdeveloped countries, where law enforcement is non-existent or subject to private bribery, as examples of the alternative.
+Little or no industry forms there, because progress hasn’t yet made it past one of the very first, critical stages of a modern civilization: the broad demand for a universally accepted, impartial law.

-If this nation were instead an isolated Amazonian tribe, within which most citizens shared the same familial genes, such that helping any member would be helping oneself, in a Darwinian sense, an organic, unwritten common law might be feasible.
-But in our modern world, where very different sorts, with very different interests and impulses, are brought into constant contact and conflict, and no material/ego/DNA benefit accrues to the one for cooperation with the other, the only jurisprudence subject to more abuse than our poorly written laws would be no written law at all.
+If this nation were instead of a melting pot an isolated Amazonian tribe, within which most citizens shared the same familial genes, such that helping any member would be helping oneself, in a Darwinian sense, an organic, unwritten common law might be feasible.
+But in our modern world, where very different sorts, with very different interests and impulses, are brought into constant contact and conflict, and no material/ego/DNA benefit accrues to the one for cooperation with the other, the only jurisprudence subject to more abuse than our poorly written laws would be no written laws at all.

-Such organic “lawlessness” would leave open wide a defense that since one cannot know an unwritten law and its consequences prior to its violation; or since its interpretation and application depend upon the jury or the judge, or how previous, similar acts were interpreted and the law applied; one cannot be charged with willfully violating such law.
+Such organic “lawlessness” would leave open wide a defense that since one cannot know unwritten law and its consequences prior to violation; or since its interpretation and application depend upon the jury or the judge, or how previous, similar acts were interpreted and the law applied; one cannot be charged with willfully violating such law.
 Law is therefore subjected to subjectivity — much as we now rely upon the Supreme Court’s subjective interpretations of the original intent of the Founding Fathers.

 Even in sea-bound England, where rights are protected without an actual constitution, the trends are toward strife between cultures with differing legal traditions and toward a fight against the EU.
 There is no modern, collective, organic understanding of law.